BolajiOlajide/flask-blog/README.md

 pipenv install
 ```

+4. Make a copy of the `.env.example` and rename it to `.env`.
+Fill in the empty fields with your desired details.

-4. Create the DB with the command
+5. Create the DB with the command

 ```bash
 make create_db
 ```

+6. You can seed your DB with the database dump found in the `sql` directory.

-5. Start the application with the command
+7. Start the application with the command

 ```bash
 make start
 ```

-*N.B* If you're using an OS where the `make` command isn't recognized, you can peep in the `Makefile` and run the actual command there.
+*N.B* If you're using an OS where the `make` command isn't recognized (mostly windows users I think), you can peep in the `Makefile` and run the actual command there.